AlexXu777/INDE577_Machine_Learning_2025_Rice_University/README.md

 ![Supervised vs Unsupervised - Overview](./supervised_learning_vs_unsupervised_learning_models6.jpg)

 ## **NOTE:**
-Each folder in this repository corresponds to one algorithm or topic.
+Each folder in this repository corresponds to one algorithm.
 Stay tuned as I continue expanding this repository!

 ## **REFERENCE:**
 Rednote: badbotAI